alchemycodelab/work-with-us/instructor.md

 ### Empathy

 Our program is intense and demanding and we train the whole software developer.
-It's hard work for students and we need to be clear about how there are doing.
+It's hard work for students and we need to be clear about how they are doing.
 Respect and compassion are needed, along with integrity and honesty.

-## Curriculum
+### Curriculum

 We are part of the _Powered By Code Fellows Network_, using curriculum that has placed thousands of students into jobs yet is always evolving to stay current.

-## Technologies
+### Technologies

 We are currently looking for the following instructor positions: